Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: CONCLUSION

 \section{CONCLUSION}

-We propose CRAMP, a novel reinforcement learning framework for Multi-Agent Path Finding (MAPF) tasks.
-The innovation of CRAMP lies in the carefully designed crowd-aware reward function and our curriculum-driven training strategy, which gradually exposes agents to increasingly cluttered environments.
+We proposed CRAMP, a novel reinforcement learning framework for Multi-Agent Path Finding (MAPF) tasks.
+The innovation of CRAMP lies in the carefully designed crowd-aware reward function and our GNN-based local communication mechanism.
+We optimize our model using a boosted curriculum training strategy.
 Our extensive experiments demonstrate CRAMP's capability by consistently outperforming other leading multi-agent reinforcement learning approaches across various metrics.
 Our method significantly enhances the quality of solutions in all tested configurations, making it a promising contribution to multi-agent path planning.
-Overall, CRAMP represents an innovative approach to address MAPF challenges, offering a powerful combination of crowd awareness and reinforcement learning techniques.
-We believe that our approach can be applied to real-world applications, from autonomous robotics to intelligent transportation systems, where efficiency and safety are critical constraints.
+Our approach can be applied to real-world applications, from autonomous robotics to intelligent transportation systems, where efficiency and safety are critical constraints.

 \textbf{Limitations:} Our method may not prevent deadlocks when two robots approach the same corridor from opposite ends.
 Addressing such deadlocks could require alternative strategies, like prioritizing one robot's passage over the other.
 Additionally, due to limited computational resources, we could only train up to eight distributed agents simultaneously, resulting in worse performance when the number of agents is large.
 Scaling our method for a larger number of agents may benefit from the inclusion of additional agents or dummy agents in the simulation environment.